Teenage Mutant Ninja Turtles: Turtles in Time: Development

 The original music of the game's soundtrack was composed by Mutsuhiko Izumi, a TMNT veteran who also composed the music for the previous arcade game in the series.
-It was arranged for the SNES version by Kazuhiko Uehara and Harumi Ueko, both of whom went on to produce several Konami games, including the following TMNT game, Tournament Fighters.
+It was arranged for the Super NES version by Kazuhiko Uehara and Harumi Ueko, both of whom went on to produce several Konami games, including the following TMNT game, Tournament Fighters.

-During development, the game's working title was "something like TMNT Time Travelers" according to Konami USA's Steve Kaufman in early 1991.
+During development, the game's working title was "something like TMNT Time Travelers", according to Konami USA's Steve Kaufman in early 1991.

 In addition to an original musical score, the attract mode of the arcade game is noted for featuring the song "Pizza Power", which was taken from the TMNT live concert, known as the Coming Out of Their Shells Tour.
 The game's music was released as part of the compilation album Konami All-Stars 1993 ~ Music Station of Dreams, published by King Records in 1992.

 The 2005 version of the game included in Mutant Nightmare features new music and voices updated to match the 2003 TMNT series.
 This was also the case for Turtles in Time: Re-Shelled.

 Releases

 Arcade

 Like the original Turtles arcade game, Turtles in Time was released for the arcades as a dedicated 4-player cabinet, as well as a 2-player conversion kit.
-Unlike the first game, Turtles in Time was never officially distributed for the arcades in Japan.
+Unlike the first game, Turtles in Time was not distributed for the arcades in Japan.